GoogleCloudPlatform/avocano/client/README.md

 ### Install, build, and start client locally

-In another tab, execute the following.
+Once you have the API server process running locally, in another terminal tab, execute the following:

 ```bash
 # Install app dependencies